 - Concern and benevolence

-to reproduce into the cognitive trust and emotional trust in the organisation.
-So, now we can ask this very challenging question:
+to reproduce the cognitive trust and emotional trust in the organisation.
+So, now we can ask this incredibly challenging question:

 HOW DO YOU CREATE A LOGO THAT REFLECTS TRUST AND CREDIBILITY?

 Dr William Haig has applied credibility principles to the process of logo design.
-He has called his approach as credibility-based logo design.
+He has called his approach credibility-based logo design.
 According to Dr Haig, logos that show credibility traits have the unique ability to augment brand loyalty.
-Applying the trustworthiness traits aptly into the logo mark produces a visual demonstration of the company’s credibility character qualities.
+Applying the trustworthiness traits aptly to the logo mark produces a visual demonstration of the company’s credibility and character qualities.